we help our customers enjoy peak performance on the water

 SALES & SUPPORT MANAGER

-Project manager and award-winning competitive sailor, Charles is the at the helm of outreach efforts for Velocitek.
-Bringing considerable knowledge of marine electronics to the team, Charles works to build sustainable, long-term relationships with Velocitek customers around the world.
+Project manager and award-winning competitive sailor, Charles is the at the helm of outreach efforts for Velocitek working to build long-term relationships with customers around the world.
 Prior to joining Velocitek, Charles worked on America's Cup winning instruments at Ockam.

 Industrial Designer, artist and entrepreneur, Afshin has years of experience with some of Silicon Valley’s most prestigious design firms, including Ideo and Whipsaw.
-Afshin and now runs his own design consultancy with offices in San Mateo and Vancouver.
+Afshin and now runs his own design consultancy, WOKE, with offices in San Francisco and Vancouver.
 Since 2008, Afshin’s guidance has helped hone the robust, beautiful, user-friendly designs that Velocitek is now known for.